 When it comes to kitchen tools, I recommend starting with a Vitamix.
 The price tag may seem steep, but its quality and the use you will get out of it makes this high speed blender well worth the investment.
 Blending shakes and making soups for example, are quick and easy ways to take in a ton of nutrients quickly and with ease Adding a juicer, air fryer, and dehydrator to the mix can make it simple to create healthful drinks and nutrient-dense vegan snacks and meals in your own home (no culinary skills required!)

 7. Stock up on Staples

-Come up with a list of staple super foods and healthy snacks and keep your kitchen stocked.
-Shakes/smoothies are a great go-to, so keep ingredients on hand at all times: dairy-free milk, berries/fruit (frozen or fresh), dates, hemp seeds, chia seeds, flax meal, alma powder, spinach, and kale all are great nutrient dense foods that can be thrown into a shake for a quick protein-rich meal.
+Come up with a list of staple super foods and healthy snacks and keep your kitchen stocked with those foods at all times.
+Shakes or smoothies are great go-tos, so keep the necessary ingredients on hand at all times: dairy-free milk, berries/fruit (frozen or fresh), dates, hemp seeds, chia seeds, flax meal, amla powder, spinach, and kale all are great nutrient dense foods that can be thrown into a shake for a quick protein-rich meal.
 Fresh fruit, raw veggies and hummus, quinoa, raw nuts and seeds are also great staples to consider for healthy, quick, simple snacking!
-You will find a complete vegan diet plan staples grocery list in the Beginner’s Guide..

 8. Boost Your Body with B-12

 One of the first actions to take when learning how to go vegan “the right way” is to start taking a vitamin B-12 supplement.
 B-12 is the one nutrient that a modern plant-based diet inherently lacks.